Serg78935/scraper_data/README.md

 As an example, the final result is given in "apartments_decision.csv".

 🚀 Functionality:
-    - 🔹 Data scraping;
+    - 🔹 Data scraping
-    - 🔹 Joining two or more tables;
+    - 🔹 Joining two or more tables
-    - 🔹 Creating a result table by adding calculated columns;
+    - 🔹 Creating a result table by adding calculated columns
-    - 🔹 Definition of a first-order function describing a potential buyer's interest in an object over time;
+    - 🔹 Definition of a first-order function describing a potential buyer's interest in an object over time
     - 🔹 Defining the function and calculating the coefficient of interest decay.

 📌 Requirements: